acemielektron/fddEMU/README.md

 * Image file must be contiguous for fddEMU to be able to load, if the file is not contiguous an error message will be shown and loading will fail.
 * Contiguity check would take long for large files (> 2MB) during this check fddEMU can not be used.
 * For booting a host system, on startup fddEmu looks for "BOOT.IMG" on SD card.
 If there is a "BOOT.IMG" on the SD card fddEMU tries to load this file to drive A.
+* if image file has "read only" attribute set, fddEMU will report "Write Protected" to host system.
 * To protect OLED screen fddEMU will put screen to sleep after some idle time, press "S1" (SELECT) button or "S" key inside serial terminal to wake screen up.
-* When host selected (reading/writing) one the emulated drives, the selected (active) drive's icon become inverted and stays this way till host unselects the drive.
-During this time fddEMU will not accept input.<br>*Warning: fddEMU will not put the screen to sleep while drive is active.
-If there is a hardware or software problem causing an emulated drive to go continuously active OLED screen might be damaged.*
+* When host is reading/writing one of the emulated drives, BUSY message will be shown on screen and serial, during this time fddEMU will not respond to input. *Warning: fddEMU will not put the screen to sleep while drive is active.
+If there is a hardware or software problem causing an emulated drive to go continuously active, OLED screen might be damaged.*
+* Virtual Floppy is floppy image dynamically built by mcu (atmega328p).
+If enabled (currently disabled in Makefile), the virtual floppy image will be inserted whenever a drive is ejected.
+Files in SD card are shown in "DISKS" directory of the virtual floppy, "DRVA.TXT" and "DRVB.TXT" files in the the virtual floppy contain currently loaded image file's filename.
+Writing filename of an image file (eg: DOS6DSK1.IMG) in these TXT files will result in loading requested image file to the selected emulated drive.
+Unfotunately disk cache might interfere with writing files and you might have to flush disk cache.

 <br><br>